arindas/arindas.github.io/content/blog/tfug-ml-mq-infer.md

 katex = true
 +++

-_Find the slides for the talk this was used in [here](https://raw.githubusercontent.com/arindas/tfug-ml-mq-infer/main/tfug-ml-mq-infer-slides.pdf)._
+_Find the slides used for this talk [here](https://raw.githubusercontent.com/arindas/tfug-ml-mq-infer/main/tfug-ml-mq-infer-slides.pdf)._

 ## Introduction